Corona Dog Bites Lawyer

 Collect Information and Evidence

-Politely exchange contact and insurance information with the owner, find out if the dog is up-to-date on its shots, and take photos of your injuries, the animal, and the location of the incident.
-Gathering this evidence is vital for protecting your health and is necessary for any insurance or legal claim you might pursue.
+Gather the owner’s contact and insurance information, check the dog’s vaccination history, and take clear photos of your injuries, the animal, and the location of the incident.
+This documentation is vital for protecting your health and is a critical foundation for any potential claim.

 Contact Golden Gate Legal for Help